 - Use tone and language that aligns with your customers’ knowledge and experience with the product.

 - Listen to your customer and empower them.
 Asking the customer direct questions about their preferences both personalizes the experience and builds their confidence in the product.

 - Send follow-up messages to customers after each interaction to thank them and offer further assistance if needed.

 - Recommend features and tools based on their history and business needs and always provide notated documentation.

 The strategy of sending personalized notes or gifts works well because, with every exchange, customers are encouraged to become brand ambassadors.

 “I’ve sent a customer a gift after having a really good support interaction with them,” shared Caroline Fernandes, Support Team Lead at HubSpot.
 “I would suggest this to other [customer service teams] as it shows the customer that you thought of them outside just your interaction.
 This can be done at any time of the year, too!”

 Anyone that's spent any amount of time wrestling with a roll of wrapping paper and tape dispenser knows the value of a pretty package.
-In fact, according to a recent Dotcom Distribution packaging study, 61% of online shoppers said that branded packaging made them more excited about receiving or opening an item, while 44% admitted that packaging reinforces that a product is worth its cost.
+In fact, according to a recent Dotcom Distribution packaging study, branded or gift-like packaging makes customers more excited about receiving an item, especially younger shoppers.

 The lesson?
-First impressions make a huge difference in our fast-paced, digital lives, so by using premium packaging you allow your product to stand out against others.
+First impressions make a huge difference in our fast-paced, digital lives, so using premium packaging allows your product to stand out against others.

 Take Pad & Quill, for example.
 This tech accessories company packages its iPhone and iPad cases in paper with friendly messages printed on it.
 It even uses an authentic-looking Roman seal to give a more hand-wrapped feel.